Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Data-Driven Tests and Insights

 \section{Data-Driven Tests and Insights}

-To demonstrate the benefits and applicability of the proposed approach and validate its computational efficiency, we conduct extensive numerical tests and a simulation study using the real-life opioid overdose data described in Section \ref{sub_data}.
-Section \ref{sub_delivery} describes the simulation framework used to carry out a comprehensive comparison of our approach with the EMS system currently in place in Virginia Beach, and provides practical insights related to response time, chance of survival, quality-adjusted life year (QALY), and costs, and attests the applicability and robustness of the approach through a cross-validation analysis.
-Section \ref{sec_baseline} examines the added value brought by the network constructed with our model as compared to the baseline network obtained with a greedy heuristic approach.
-Section \ref{sub_sec_compute_e} evaluates the computational efficiency and tractability of the reformulation and algorithmic framework.
+To demonstrate the benefits and applicability of the proposed approach, we conduct extensive numerical tests and a simulation study using the real-life data described in Section \ref{sub_data}.
+Section \ref{sub_delivery} describes the simulation framework used to carry out a comprehensive comparison of our approach with the EMS system in place in Virginia Beach, provides insights on response time, chance of survival, QALY, and costs, and attests the applicability and robustness of our approach through a cross-validation analysis.
+Section \ref{sec_baseline} examines the added value of the network constructed with our model as compared to those obtained with \ML{two constructive greedy heuristics and a model from the literature \cite{BOCHAN}.} Section \ref{sub_sec_compute_e} evaluates the computational efficiency and tractability of the reformulation and algorithmic framework.